 A Secret Hiding Spot Doesn’t Need To Be Fancy

-Sometimes a wall safe is best when it is disguised as something common, something we are all used to seeing.
-Valuables don’t always have to be hidden behind an expensive painting or fancy moveable bookcase.
+A wall safe is best when it is disguised as something common.
+Valuables don’t always have to be hidden behind an expensive painting or fancy movable bookcase.
 Besides, most of us can’t afford that anyway, and studies have shown that a thief only spends just a few minutes inside a place that they intend to steal from.
 I am pretty sure that looking behind bookcases and paintings is something any respectable burglar does right away.

 A Hidden Compartment Inside Our Wall Safes

 Now I have to admit that this little gadget is a little under dressed for some occasions.
 One problem is that only small items can fit.
-Another obvious downside is that it isn’t locked, meaning that someone could accidentally access it, and last, it does not offer any fire protection.
+An obvious downside is that it isn’t locked, meaning that someone could accidentally access it, and last, it does not offer any fire protection.
 A wall safe that is more suited to protecting weapons or large amounts of cash, passports, deeds, etc., certainly needs to be locked up and offer some degree of fire protection.
 Alas, we offer three options of wall safes that include a hidden compartment for such purposes.
-These are designed to be installed in any standard 2×4 or 2×6 framed wall.
 On the outside these safes tend to have ways to attach things like pictures, mirrors, dart boards, or other items that would hide the safe.